 To be successful, go to a LINC school, such as ASSIST.
-ASSIST Community Services Centre opened in go to ASSIST.
+ASSIST Community Services Centre opened in 1977, so they have a lot of experience working with immigrants.
+The whole family can go to ASSIST.
 There are programs for parents, youth and seniors.
 You can take LINC classes at the Southwest location.
 The LINC program is flexible.
 There are different types and levels of classes: